nmaksimova/square-panda-cb92c/src/pages/kids_new_beginners_group.md

       Is your child ready to move, groove, and shine on the dance floor? <br/> At Ilta Dance Studio, we are opening new Beginner Group Classes for Kids this September – and now is the perfect time to reserve your spot!

-<br/>We are currently gathering interest and will shape our class schedule based on the ages and availability of our new dancers.
-Simply let us know your preferred day of the week, and we will reach out with options once the groups are formed.

-<br/>Limited spots available – secure your child’s place today!

     actions: []
     image_alt: Dance classes for adults